FRC2713/Robot2020-ACE/README.md

 ### Dependencies

-Components can be dependent on other Components, and low level classes.
-Components should not be dependent on Events or Actions.
+Components can be dependent on other Components, and low level classes, NOT Events or Actions.
 Components can use the getComponent method to retrieve other Components.

 # RobotContainer